MohitBajaj007/Stock-Crash-Detector/README.md

 ITC.NS: Risk elevated during regulatory changes to tobacco policy ICICIBANK.NS: Highest single-day flag at 96.8 percent across entire test period

-## Requirements

-pip install xgboost hmmlearn yfinance optuna scikit-learn pandas numpy

-Note: LightGBM is incompatible with Python 3.13 on macOS.
-XGBoost is used as a drop-in replacement with identical API and performance.

 ## Known Limitations